hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/README.rst

 **Explanation and Improvements:**

 1. **Placeholders:** The code now includes placeholder classes (`PrestashopAPI`, etc.) for the actual endpoints.
-Crucially, it demonstrates *how to test* these placeholder endpoints, rather than trying to test nonexistent implementations.
+Crucially, it demonStartes *how to test* these placeholder endpoints, rather than trying to test nonexistent implementations.
 Replace these placeholder classes with your actual implementation.

 2. **Clear Test Names:** Test names are descriptive (e.g., `test_create_product_valid_input`).